w3f/Grant-Milestone-Delivery/evaluations/larch_1_takahser.md

 ### Documentation feedback

 - [ ] It would be nice if there was a way to navigate the docs more easily.
 For example, you could add an *index.md* file to each directory and add links (and some useful content) to each of them.

-Some basic info about the project can be found on the web ui when running the code after buildiug it.
+- [ ] Some basic info about the project can be found on the web ui when running the code after buildiug it.
+However, they're not very well written.

 - [ ] I didn't identify any npm task called `prepare` as indicated in your [development index.md docs](https://github.com/Zeeve-App/larch/blob/5a7d8f1ef13b4ddd49d3137e775a048d9a0c2c33/docs/development/index.md).